parmentelat/r2lab-obsolete/rhubarbe/README.md

 Would essentially work on nodes 1 to 3, 7 to 12, and 15 to 18

-Run `imaging-load --help` as usual for a list of options.
+Run `rhubarbe-load --help` as usual for a list of options.

 ## Env. variables